noticesax/Alchemist_Kernel_Builder/README.md

 ```

 ## Credits
-This script is inspired by Origami Kernel Builder
+This script is inspired by Origami Kernel Builder aka @rem01Gaming